harshitaa0809/ai-agent-intern-test/README.md

 ```
 ## Demo

-The assignment requires a short GIF or video showing the agent working.
+The following short video demonstrates the agent working:

+<video src="./demo.mp4" controls width="800"></video>

-The demo should show:
+The demo shows:

 1. A knowledge-base question.
 2. An order lookup.
 3. A multi-turn conversation.
-4. A safety or human-handoff case.
+4. A privacy and human-handoff case.
-5. The evaluation suite passing.
+5. The completed agent workflow.

-Demo: Add the final GIF or video here before submission.

 ## Final Verification